afshinamighi/Courses/basecamp/readme.md

 <details>
 <summary>Learning Outcomes</summary>

-As a result of participating in **PyCamp:Part Four**, students will be able to:
+As a result of participating in **BaseCamp:Part Four**, students will be able to:

 1. Plan and execute weekly learning activity provided given end goals.
 2.